eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 		* XPath/XSLT
 			+ XPath: XML Path Language, used with extensible stylesheet language transformations, XSLT
 				- extensible stylesheet language, XSL
++ skill set:
+	- Experience with a Data Warehouse (Redshift, Snowflake, etc) and data analysis using SQL
+	- Experience with ETL and Data Integration Platforms like Mulesoft, SnapLogic and Airflow
+	- Experience in at least one programming language (e.g. R, Python, Java, Ruby, Scala/Spark, or Go)
+	- Understanding of data modeling, performance analysis and production DB migrations
+	- Familiar with SFDC, Netsuite and Workday data models
+	- Develop pub/sub, streaming and batch data loads into our Data warehouse (Snowflake)
+	- Design scalable integrations with our product management teams that move key business data between our big rocks (SFDC, Workday, Netsuite, Internal Systems)
+	- Experience with Looker, Tableau or other business intelligence platform
+	- Experience with platform data like SFDC, NetSuite, Workday
++ skill set:
+	- Familiarity with ETL/ELT and related techniques
+	- Exposure to CI / CD (with either Docker, Kubernetes, SaltStack or Jenkins)
+	- Prior experience in adtech or martech
++ skill set:
+	- Troubleshooting and resolving technical support requests created by our customers spanning a growing range of container products and services, including Managed Kubernetes and Container Registry
+	- Experience troubleshooting basic and advanced Kubernetes issues ranging from pods and deployments to the control plane
+	- Knowledge of kubectl, community projects such as helm, istio, linkerd, prometheus, NGINX ingress-controller, and similar software and utilities used to manage deployments
+	- Bonus: Certifications such as CKA and/or CKAD
+		* Certified Kubernetes Application Developer (CKAD)
+			+ From Cloud Native Computing Foundation (CNCF).
+		* Certified Kubernetes Administrator (CKA)
+			+ From Cloud Native Computing Foundation (CNCF).
+	- Bonus: Experience with one or more database engines (MySQL, MariaDB, PostgreSQL, Redis, MongoDB)
++ skill set:
+	- Experience deploying, scaling, and troubleshooting NodeJS, Python, and PHP applications in production
+	- Knowledge of the CI/CD pipeline and GitHub repositories, actions, and deployment workflows
+	- Growth mindset, with an unrelenting focus on improving your knowledge and skill set
+	- Highly self-motivated with the ability to work independently and collaboratively with a high degree of autonomy in a remote work environment
+	- Bonus: Experience troubleshooting basic and advanced Kubernetes issues, from pods and deployments to the control plane
+	- Bonus: Experience troubleshooting one or more database engines: MySQL, MariaDB, PostgreSQL, Redis, MongoDB
 + skill set for DevOps:
 	- Remote hardware administration with IPMI
 		* IPMI, intelligent platform management interface